onox/orka/docs/numerics/tensors/index.md

 or reduced to a single number with basic arbitrary expressions (for example, to compute the sum or product).

-Currently there is one implementation which runs on the CPU using x86 SIMD intrinsics, but a future different implementation could use GPU buffers instead.

-The SIMD implementation has a few restrictions:

-- Numbers in tensors are always floating-point numbers

-- No pointers are used; functions always return a new tensor and do not modify the tensor parameters of a function.

 Tensors provide the following features:

 - Constant [indexing](/numerics/tensors/indexing/) using a number, range,